Badge of Honour of the Bundeswehr: Design

-The Medal of Honour is round, shows a German eagle on a Cross pattée surrounded by a wreath of oak leaves.
-On the reverse it reads FÜR BESONDERE VERDIENSTE BUNDESWEHR (For special merits — Bundeswehr).
+The Honour Medal is round, shows a German eagle on a Cross pattée surrounded by a wreath of oak leaves.
+On the reverse it reads FÜR BESONDERE VERDIENSTE BUNDESWEHR (For exceptional merits — Bundeswehr).
 There is an oak leaf above the word Bundeswehr and that side is also surrounded by an oak leaves wreath.

 The four higher grades are in the shape of a cross and in the center is the round design of the lowest medal, the reverse reads "For Service".

 The ribbon is black with two red stripes beside it and golden stripes on the edges as the colors of the German flag, the ribbon bar has a small clasp of the decoration grade attached to it.

 The new grades of the Silver Cross of Honour and the Gold Cross of Honour have a red edge (also as a miniature on the ribbon bar).
 The design of the Gold Cross of Honour and the Cross of Honour for Bravery is the same, however latter has a cluster of double-sided oak leaves attached to it.